TeamWanari/tutelar/docs/src/main/paradox/install/github.md

 Before you start, you need to [register/create your application](https://developer.github.com/apps/building-oauth-apps/creating-an-oauth-app/) in your github settings.
 The only nontrivial part is the "callback url".
 For local tests you can use `https://lvh.me:9443/` or `https://localtest.me:9443` (these domains pointed to 127.0.0.1 which will be your local machine).
-For production, you want to use your own domain.
+For production, you want to use your own (tutelar) domain.

 @@@ note